yadt/yadt-config-rpm-maker/README.md

 yadt-config-rpm-maker [![Build Status](https://travis-ci.org/yadt/yadt-config-rpm-maker.png?branch=master)](https://travis-ci.org/yadt/yadt-config-rpm-maker)
 =====================

-* Organize your system configuration in a subversion repository.
+* Organize the configuration of the hosts in your datacenter in a subversion repository.
-* Call `config-rpm-maker` as a post-commit hook.
+* Call `config-rpm-maker` as the post-commit hook of your configuration repository.
 * yadt-config-rpm-maker creates RPMs containing the configuration for each host .
 * Only the configuration for the affected hosts is built.